lauraivendi/test-wiki-docs/README.md

 And then uses an [action](https://github.com/lauraivendi/test-wiki-docs/blob/master/.github/workflows/main.yml) to trigger generating the wiki on commit

-The action uses [setup-dotnet](https://github.com/actions/setup-dotnet) to build the project (although I'm not sure the next step uses any changes this build might create)
+The action uses [setup-dotnet](https://github.com/actions/setup-dotnet) to build the project (although I'm not sure the next step uses any changes this build might create - but it's likely the developer has built the project before deploying)

 And then uses [wiki-page-creator-action](https://github.com/Decathlon/wiki-page-creator-action) to copy any markdown files from `docs/wiki` to the wiki.
 Requires a github access token to commit to the wiki